valarenuka32/main_project/README.md

 👑 Admin Routes
 Add a touch of luxury with admin-specific API routes.
 Define admin routes and controllers in the adminRoutes/ directory.

-Zomato 🍽️🥂🍰

-Zomato is your ultimate foodie companion! 🍔🍕🌮

-Discover the best restaurants in town, browse mouthwatering menus 📜, and order delectable dishes 🚀 for delivery or pickup.
-Whether you're craving spicy 🌶️ Indian curry, cheesy 🧀 Italian pasta, or a classic 🍔 burger, Zomato's got you covered.

-🌟 Key Features:
-📍 Find restaurants near you with easy-to-use location-based search 📸 View mouthwatering food photos and tempting reviews 📦 Order food online and get it delivered to your doorstep 🚗 Track your food delivery in real-time
-🕑 Reserve a table for a special dining experience
-💰 Discover amazing discounts and deals
-👥 Connect with fellow food enthusiasts and share your culinary adventures

 Usage 🍽️
 To savor these features, explore the following files and directories: